fbpixelIs It Okay to Have a Drink After an IUI? | Thomson Medical

 Can a sip of alcohol affect implantation?

 Possibly.
-Even small amounts of alcohol may disrupt the hormonal balance, reduce blood flow to the uterus, or affect endometrial receptivity, factors that are important for implantation.
+Even small amounts of alcohol may disrupt the hormonal balance, reduce blood flow to the uterus, or affect endometrial receptivity, factors that play a role in reproductive processes.

 While the risk of a single sip is low, implantation usually occurs 6–10 days after ovulation or IUI, so it’s best to avoid alcohol during this time to minimise any potential impact.